 As for my master's degree, I chose Point Park because I was offered a graduate assistantship and since I was already in school mode, I figured I might as well go the full way.
 No one in my family has ever gotten their master's degree so I wanted to be the first one to do it.
 Also, the Saturday-only class schedule gave me the opportunity to work full time and gain experience in the field while going to school.

-Please list internship and career-related experiences you had throughout college.
+What internship and career-related experiences did you have throughout college?

 How do you incorporate what you learned in your classes into your current position?